 As one of Western Europe’s absolute top cities, Lisbon is packed with good accommodation options for all budgets: there’s simply lots of great places to stay in Lisbon.
-Given the good value for money, one of the best things to do in Lisbon is staying at a fabulous hotel.
-My sister stayed at Solar Dos Mouros and told me wonders about it.
+Given the good value for money, I recommend staying at a fabulous hotel.

 Here’s a selection of amazing places to stay in Lisbon:

 - Hotel Solar Dos Mouros has lovely rooms and offers a scrumptious breakfast.
 Click here for the latest rates and here for reviews.

 - Lisbon Cheese and Wine Suites caters to people in search of unique experiences.
 Click here for the latest rates and here for reviews.